just214/typescript-playground-plugin-svelte/README.md

 Easily create TypeScript [Playground Plugins](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [Svelte](https://svelte.dev/).

-> 🚧 This project is a work in progress.
-Contributions are welcomed!
+> 🚧 This project is experimental.
+If you have any ideas on how to improve this library, any contributions are welcomed.
+Also, TypeScript Playground plugins currently only work in Chromium based browsers.

 Prefer React?
 Check out [https://github.com/gojutin/typescript-playground-plugin-react](https://github.com/gojutin/typescript-playground-plugin-react).

-> Note: Due to time constraints, this template does not maintain feature parity with the React template.
-Hopefully this will change in the future, but for now, any contributions are welcomed.
-If you want the latest and greatest, please use the official plugin template or React template.

 ## Table Of Contents